Huge Celestial, Neutral Good

 How to run Giant Elk

 A giant elk is a numinous escort, not a combat companion.
-It's a Huge celestial with Neutral Good alignment, 60 ft. of walking speed, and the bearing of a forest god that condescended to walk beside the party for an afternoon.
+It's a Huge Celestial with Neutral Good alignment, 60 ft. of walking speed, and the bearing of a forest god that condescended to walk beside the party for an afternoon.
 Frame the meeting as a gift: a druid's prayer answered, a sacred spring crossed at the right moment, a dying king's last hunt forgiven.
 The elk arrives, bows its rack of antlers once, and walks beside the party for the duration of one specific journey.

 It speaks Celestial and understands Common, Elvish, and Sylvan, but it cannot reply in those languages.
 Lean on that.
 Questions get answered with movement.
 Stop, turn, look at a particular tree, paw the ground twice.
 A ranger or druid in the party can interpret, and that interpretation is part of the scene's pleasure.
 Resistance to Necrotic and Radiant tells you what kind of country it has been walking through, so let it react to undead the way a horse reacts to a snake.